 For more NBA content, check out our Lineups YouTube page for matchup previews and analysis on the direction of specific teams!

 Which team won the NBA Championship last season?

 The Denver Nuggets won the 2022-23 NBA Championship behind multiple iconic playoff performances from two-time MVP Nikola Jokic and Jamal Murray.
 Denver coasted to the NBA Finals without much trouble and then won the series in just five games against the red-hot Miami Heat.

 The Los Angeles Lakers and Boston Celtics are tied for the most NBA Championships with 17 apiece.
 If Boston had won the NBA Finals in the 2021-22 season, it would have been in the lead with 18.
 However, they didn’t, and the Golden State Warriors increased their own championship total to 7.

 NBA Championship odds for each team are listed out by sportsbooks based on each team’s probability of winning the NBA Finals.
 These odds fluctuate throughout the season based on every team’s performance, any applicable injuries, and trades or signings that could improve or hurt their chances.

-Currently, as of December 2022, the Boston Celtics have the best NBA Championship odds, but things can change quickly.
-Injuries, coaching changes, and trades can alter a team’s outlook heading into the postseason.
-Keep checking this page constantly for updates.
+Currently, as of the summer of 2023, the Denver Nuggets have the best NBA Championship odds to repeat, but things can change quickly.
+Injuries, coaching changes, and trades can alter a team’s outlook heading.
+Keep checking this page constantly throughout the next year for updates.

 Where can I bet on NBA Championship odds?